fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

-  Calling `use` allows you to use three types of plugins: `then` plugins, `execute` plugins, and `chain` plugins:
+  Calling `use` allows you to use four types of plugins: `then` plugins, `execute` plugins, `thenAll` plugins, and `executeAll` plugins:

   - `then` plugins are executed when the [then](/en/api/observable#then) method is called.
 They take the current node's `unsubscribe` function as a parameter and can implement unified unsubscription functionality.
   - `execute` plugins are executed when the [execute](/en/api/observable#then) method is called.
 They take the current node's execution result, a `set` function that can generate `immutable` data, and the current node's `unsubscribe` function as parameters.
 The returned `promise` will be passed to the next `execute` plugin, and the final returned `promise` data will be passed to the next `then` node.
-  - `chain` plugins can add new properties and methods to the current stream's chain operations.
+  - `thenAll` plugins are triggered during all `then` operations of the root stream and all its child nodes, can only be used on root streams, child nodes cannot use them.
+  - `executeAll` plugins are triggered during all `execute` operations of the root stream and all its child nodes, can only be used on root streams, child nodes cannot use them.

 - Example